patroni/patroni/README.rst

     pip install patroni[etcd,aws]

-Note that external tools to call in the replica creation or custom bootstap scripts (i.e. WAL-E) should be installed independently of Patroni.
+Note that external tools to call in the replica creation or custom bootstrap scripts (i.e. WAL-E) should be installed independently of Patroni.

 =======================
 Running and Configuring